jayarray/linux-commands-async/README.md

 # Description
-An API for executing (and creating) linux commands.
+An API for executing linux commands.

 # Install
 ```